-Taipei in 2019 bustles with energy and expectation.
-This year, Taiwan could become the first government in Asia to legalize same-sex marriage (We’ll know by May 24th).
-And it’s not just marriage that’s under debate.
-The island is bustling with tensions.
+Taipei in 2019 bustles with energy.
+This year, Taiwan became the first country in Asia to legalize same-sex marriage.
+The island is also bustling with tensions.
 Old versus new.
 East versus west.
 Rickety street stands selling steamy 50-cent dumplings look more and more out of place.
 The shops in the buildings behind them, once selling fruit and vegetables are being replaced by Starbucks, 7-11, and the latest Japanese culinary fads.
 Every moment in Taipei feels ephemeral.
 You know it won’t look the same tomorrow, but you can’t quite guess what it will become.

 Gay nightlife in Taipei is surprisingly queer.
 Venues like Fairy Taipei (No. 51, Lane 308, Guangfu South Road.
 Tel: +886-2-2741-8852. www.facebook.com/fairytaipei) blur lines between straight and gay spaces, and mix L, G, B, and T together quite gracefully.
 These blurred lines create comfortable spaces for new ideas and new people, making Taipei’s LGBT scene somewhat of a haphazard concoction du jour.
 If you’re willing to put yourself out there, there may be no better place to choose your own adventure.